deto/Miniconda-Install/README.md

 # Miniconda-Install
-Install Python packages as stand-alone applications using Miniconda
+Cross-Platform solution to installing a stand-alone Python application using Miniconda